bluerobotics/ardusub-gitbook/quick-start/installing-ardusub.md

 ### Automatic Configuration

 1. Adjust the vehicle's buoyancy to be neutral or slightly **positive**.
 2. Place the vehicle in water with enough room for it to move around slightly without bumping into walls or the bottom.
 Make sure the vehicle has a bit of slack in the tether so that it can move freely.
+3. Go to the **Motors** tab in the sidebar on the left.

-3. Click the **Auto-Detect Directions** button, and wait while the vehicle does it's motor direction detection routine.
+4. Click the **Auto-Detect Directions** button, and wait while the vehicle does it's motor direction detection routine.

-4. The results of the routine will appear as the routine progresses, and success or failure will be indicated.
+5. The results of the routine will appear as the routine progresses, and success or failure will be indicated.
 If the routine failed, you may try again, or configure the motor directions **manually**.

 <img src="/images/quick-start/quick-start-autodetect-motors.png" class="img-responsive img-center" style="max-height:600px;">